My Work Is Not Yet Done

-My Work Is Not Yet Done is a horror novella by American author Thomas Ligotti, collected with two short stories, "I Have a Special Plan for This World" and "The Nightmare Network", and subtitled Three Tales of Corporate Horror.
+My Work Is Not Yet Done is a horror novella by American author Thomas Ligotti.
+It is collected with two short stories, "I Have a Special Plan for This World" and "The Nightmare Network", and subtitled Three Tales of Corporate Horror.

-The stories themselves have their own subtitles; respectively, "The Wages of Life", "The Second Coming of the Dead", and "Going Out of Business".)
+The stories themselves have their own subtitles; respectively, "The Wages of Life", "The Second Coming of the Dead", and "Going Out of Business".

 This subtitle indicates the shared theme of the stories: the modern corporate workplace and its effect on those who sustain it at the lower levels.
 The narrators of the first two stories are low-level employees of large corporations with inner-city offices.

 Stories

 "My Work Is Not Yet Done"

 Constantly afraid, Frank Dominio is a junior manager in a company which does not respect him.
 He's routinely called to meetings by what he calls "The Seven": seven other managers led by Richard, nicknamed "The Doctor" for dark and mysterious reasons that an employee could lose their job for enquiring about.
 Richard calls Dominio "Domino" in what the latter believes is a deliberate mistake made as a power play.
 The other managers are Barry, Harry, Mary, Perry, Sherry, and Kerrie, their similarities of name leading Dominio to think of them, Richard aside, as the Seven Dwarves.

 When Dominio proposes a new product idea which could bring in a great deal of money, The Seven conspire to have him demoted then fired so they can steal it for themselves.
 A depressed Dominio visits a gun shop, planning to return to the company the next day and kill them one by one.
 However, as he's preparing for this, a strange, dark force operating within and behind the scenes of life envelops him, putting him in a psychic position between life and death, where he can spy on The Seven while using supernatural powers to craft ironic punishments for them.